Cardinal-Cryptography/contracts/upgradability/forward-call/README.md

 ### `address_book_aggregator`

 Contract that is able to store metadata of several `address_book` contracts and query them for info about specified `AccountId`.
-Owner of the contract can add/modify contracts that the queries are forwarded to.
+Owner of the contract can add/change which contracts queries will be forwarded to.